$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Experimental Results

 \subsection{Ablation Study}

-Given that Flow-SDE achieves performance comparable to Flow-Noise while offering higher computational efficiency, we conduct ablation studies with the Flow-SDE method on the LIBERO benchmark to investigate the impact of the RL algorithm, critic design, stochasticity injection strategy, MDP formulation, and various hyperparameters.
+Given that Flow-SDE achieves performance comparable to Flow-Noise while offering higher computational efficiency, we conduct our ablation studies with the Flow-SDE method.
+Specifically, we investigate the impact of critic designs, noise injection strategies, and MDP formulations, with additional results on RL algorithms and hyper-parameters provided in Appendix \cref{appendix:ablation}.